MLI-lab/ttt_for_deep_learning_cs/README.md

 # References

-Code for training the U-net and VarNet is taken from the [fastMRI repository](https://github.com/facebookresearch/fastMRI/tree/master/models/unet) with modifications. <br>
+Code for training the U-Net and the VarNet is taken from the [fastMRI repository](https://github.com/facebookresearch/fastMRI/tree/master/models/unet) with modifications. <br>

 # Citation